Threshold Leadership™

 • Decisions compress

-• Narratives must form instantly
+• Narratives form instantly

-• Performance pressure never fully recedes
+• Performance pressure never recedes

 • Slack is treated as inefficiency

-• Uncertainty rarely dissolves — it concentrates
+• Uncertainty rarely dissipates—it concentrates

 In these environments, leadership quietly becomes absorption.